kombiHQ/kombi/README.md

     <img src="data/ui/icons/kombi.png?v=2" with="512" height="512"/>
 </p>

 Kombi provides an API focused in describing and performing executions (applications, libraries, scripts...).
-This project aim to simplify the process of defining nested executions, passing data across the executions, handling options/settings for the executions, dealing with common file system operations, splitting the processing and, providing interoperability across different applications.
+This project aims to simplify the process of defining nested executions, passing data across the executions, handling options/settings for the executions, dealing with common file system operations, splitting the processing and, providing interoperability across different applications.

 For instance, during image/video processing, ingesting files, versioning data...